Washington court rules against florist in gay wedding case

 Ferguson had said the state’s argument rested on longstanding principle, and uprooting it would weaken antidiscrimination law.

-After the arguments in the Supreme Court case last November, at a packed theater at Bellevue College, a large crowd of Stutzman’s supporters greeted her outside, chanting her name and waving signs with pictures of roses that said “Justice For Barronelle.”
+After the arguments in the Supreme Court case last November, at a packed theater at Bellevue College, a large crowd of Stutzman’s supporters greeted her outside, chanting her name and waving signs that said “Justice For Barronelle.”

-In a February 2016 ruling, Benton County Superior Court Judge Alexander Ekstrom found that Stutzman’s refusal to provide flowers because of sexual orientation violated Washington’s anti-discrimination and consumer protection laws.
-She has been fined $1,000, plus $1 in court costs and fees.
+In a February 2015 ruling, Benton County Superior Court Judge Alexander Ekstrom found that Stutzman’s refusal to provide flowers because of sexual orientation violated Washington’s anti-discrimination and consumer protection laws.
+The following month, Ekstrom ordered Stutzman to pay a $1,000 penalty to the state and $1 in costs and fees.

-Stutzman entered the florist business 30 years ago, when her mother bought a flower shop and she started as a delivery person.
+Stutzman entered the florist business 30 years ago, when her mother bought a flower shop.

 AP writer Gene Johnson contributed from Seattle.